 What would you recommend to the patient’s surgery team?

-As shown below, the results of the 4T score determine the course of action with regard to further investigation (immunoassay) and management (continue or stop heparin).
+Returning to a schematic we saw in the Labs section, the results of the 4T score determine the course of action not only with regard to further investigation (immunoassay) but also with regard to management (continue or stop heparin).
 If heparin is stopped, an alternative non-heparin anticoagulant must be started.

 Our patient had a 4T score of 6.
 As we discussed in the section on labs, blood should be sent for an immunoassay.
 In addition, heparin should be discontinued, and a suitable anticoagulant started in its place.

 What are acceptable alternative anticoagulants to heparin?

 In the previous question, DOACs were not offered as an option.
 Can we use DOACs in a patient with heparin-induced thrombocytopenia (HIT)?